Functorial invariants for chaos topology from data: Decomposition into Topological Modes of Variability

 Let $\mathcal{T} = (K,\mathcal{G})$ be a templex and let $\mathrm{Gen}(\mathcal{T}) = \{G_1, \dots, G_n\}$ be its set of generatex classes.
 A trajectory $\phi : [0,T] \to |K|$ induces a sequence of top-cell visits, which can be read off from the digraph $\mathcal{G}$.
 We define a \emph{generatex visitation label} of $\phi$ as a map

 assigning to each instant $t$ the generatex label carried by the trajectory at that time.
 For generatex classes of order $p>1$, the trajectory may cross a joining locus and receive a new label before completing a full cycle, since each such crossing presents a new switching opportunity.
 The labeling $\chi(t)$ is therefore updated at each crossing of a joining locus (the lower-dimensional cell in $K$ where the branched manifold fails to be a manifold) and remains constant between successive crossings.
 When the trajectory enters a bond, it traverses cells that belong to several generatex classes simultaneously.
 The labeling $\chi$ does not become undefined or ambiguous in this region: the bond interval inherits the label of the specific generatex class the trajectory eventually resolves into.

-The bond thus plays a twofold role.
-At the categorical level, it is a pushout object in $\mathbf{Sem}$ encoding the loss of causal distinguishability between generatex classes.
-At the metric level, however, the TMV decomposition cannot dispense with the cell complex $K$: it is precisely the crossing of the joining locus in $K$ that triggers the label update and grounds the directed invariants in the geometry of the flow.

 The generatex visitation label can be used to partition the time interval $[0,T]$ of (a set of) time series into a sequence of subintervals.
 The restriction of the trajectory to a subinterval labeled $G_i$ is one \emph{instance} of TMV-$i$.
 The full set of such subintervals, ordered in time, constitutes the \emph{TMV decomposition} of the trajectory: